fvalka/AviatorsBot/README.md

 AviatorsBot is available on Telegram under the name:
 [`@AviatorsBot`](https://t.me/AviatorsBot)

+Sending `/help` provides a list of all available commands and `/help <command>` will show you how to use the command.

 ## Features
 ### METAR and TAF Subscriptions
 Using this bots subscription service you will receive an update